games-automata-play/games-automata-play.github.io/_posts/2019-09-01-parity_games_quasipolynomial_era.md

 We discuss algorithms using universal graphs for mean payoff in [this post]({{ '/blog/mean_payoff' | prepend: site.baseurl }}).

 Unfortunately there are no blog posts yet on the third family of algorithms.
+The implied equivalence result stating that the mentioned fixed point algorithms feature a universal tree is ongoing work, with contributions of Marcin Jurdzi&#324;ski and Rémi Morvan (through personal communication).